Thinklab-SJTU/awesome-ml4co/README.md

     *Duan, Lu and Hu, Haoyuan and Qian, Yu and Gong, Yu and Zhang, Xiaodong and Xu, Yinghui and Wei, Jiangwen.*

-4. **Ranked Reward: Enabling Self-Play Reinforcement Learning for Combinatorial Optimization Alexandre** Arxov, 2018. [paper](https://arxiv.org/abs/1807.01672)
+4. **Ranked Reward: Enabling Self-Play Reinforcement Learning for Combinatorial Optimization Alexandre** Arxiv, 2018. [paper](https://arxiv.org/abs/1807.01672)

     *Laterre, Alexandre and Fu, Yunguan and Jabri, Mohamed Khalil and Cohen, Alain-Sam and Kas, David and Hajjar, Karl and Dahl, Torbjorn S and Kerkeni, Amine and Beguir, Karim*